 Fields A field in JQL is a word that represents a Jira field (or a custom field that has already been defined in Jira).
 You can perform an advanced search on your Jira fields to look for issues created on, before, or after a particular date (or date range) and time.
-To view a detailed information about fields and how to use them for advanced searching, check out Fields reference page. affectedVersion approvals assignee attachments category comment created creator customFieldName "Customer Request Type" description due environment "epic link" filter fitVersion issueKey Issue link type labels lastViewed level originalEstimate parent priority project remainingEstimate reporter request-channel- type request-last- activity-time resolution resolved sprint status summary text timeSpent type updated voter watchers worklogComment WorklogDate WorkRatio
+To view a detailed information about fields and how to use them for advanced searching, check out Fields reference page. affectedVersion approvals assignee attachments category comment component created creator customFieldName "Customer Request Type" description due environment "epic link" filter fixVersion issueKey Issue link type labels lastViewed level originalEstimate parent priority project remainingEstimate reporter request-channel- type request-last- activity-time resolution resolved sprint status summary text timeSpent type updated voter watchers worklogAuthor WorklogDate WorklogDate WorklogDate WorklogDate WorklogDate

 Operators An operator in JQL is one or more symbols or words that compare the value of a field on its left with one or more values (or functions) on its right, such that only true results are retrieved by the clause.
 Some operators may use the NOT keyword.
-To view a detailed information about operators and how to use them for advanced searching, check out Operators reference page. • EQUALS: = • NOT EQUALS: != • GREATER THAN: > • GREATER THAN • EQUALS: >= • LESS THAN = QUALS: <= • IN • NOT IN • CONTAINS: ~ • DOES NOT CONTAIN: ! ~ • IS • IS NOT • WAS • WAS IN • WAS NOT IN • WAS NOT IN • WAS NOT • CHANGED Keywords A keyword in JQL is a word or phrase that does (or is) any of the following: joins two or more clauses together to form a complex JQL query. alters the logic of one or more clauses. alters the logic of operators. has an explicit definition in a JQL query. performs a specific function that alters the results of a JQL query.
-To view a detailed information about keywords and how to use them for advanced searching, check out Keywords reference page.
-AND OR NOT EMPTY NULL ORDER BY
+To view a detailed information about operators and how to use them for advanced searching, check out Operators reference page.
+EQUALS: = NOT EQUALS: != GREATER THAN: &gt; GREATER THAN EQUALS: &gt;= LESS THAN EQUALS: &lt;= IN NOT IN CONTAINS: ~ DOES NOT CONTAIN: ! ~ IS IS NOT WAS WAS IN WAS NOT IN WAS NOT CHANGED Keywords A keyword in JQL is a word or phrase that does (or is) any of the following: joins two or more clauses together to form a complex JQL query. alters the logic of one or more clauses. alters the logic of operators. has an explicit definition in a JQL query. performs a specific function that alters the results of a JQL query.
+To view a detailed information about keywords and how to use them for advanced searching, check out Keywords reference page. • AND • OR • NOT • EMPTY • NULL • ORDER BY